arieltyson/NanoRender-Engine/README.md

 - When GLFW is installed → an 800×600 OpenGL window opens with a cleared background color.
 - Without GLFW → console prints `Failed to initialize rendering backend: OpenGL backend requires GLFW support but it was not detected.` and the app exits cleanly.
+- Use `W/A/S/D` to move, `Q/E` to move vertically while the camera orbits the triangle.

 ### Prerequisites 📋